NIR456/Net-Question/README.md

        // Usage
        DaysOfWeek today = DaysOfWeek.Monday;
      ````
  ### Constant
-     - Purpose: Constants are used to define immutable values that do not change for the lifetime of the application.
+  - urpose: Constants are used to define immutable values that do not change for the lifetime of the application.
   - Type: Constants can be of any basic type (e.g., int, float, string).
   - Value Assignment: Constants must be assigned a value at the time of declaration, and that value cannot be changed later.
   - Usage: Constants are ideal for defining values that are not expected to change, such as mathematical constants, configuration values, or fixed values used throughout
     the application.
        ````
           public class Constants
           {